mjgillespie/swaggy-lambda/readme.md

 There is a mysql-bootstrap script that will generate a sample application that can connect to a MYSQL database running locally for development mode and RDS for the AWS Gateway.
 It has a single resource, Model1, with GET, POST, PUT, DELETE

 ### Prerequisites
-* A instance of mysql running locally or accessible locally. ** You can connect to RDS, but the latency will be high **
+* A instance of mysql running locally or accessible locally. ** You can connect to RDS, but the latency may be high **
 * An application  user/password configured for the local DB instance.
 * A new database configured for the application and grant full access to the DB for the application user.
 The bootstrap will build out a table if it doesn't exist.
 * An application  user/password configured for the RDS DB instance.
 * A new database configured for the application and grant full access to the DB for the application user.
 The bootstrap will build out a table if it doesn't exist.
+  * As of now the RDS instance must be public, or the lambda function won't be able to see it.
+AWS announced lambda functions will have access to VPN resources coming in the early in 2016, but they currently aren't generally available.
 * create a new folder
 * run `npm init`
 * run `swaggy-lambda mysql-bootstrap`
+  * It will ask for a local connection string and a build connection string
+  * Format is `mysql://user:pass@host/db`
+  * For the RDS connection, you can add the SSL info: `mysql://user:pwd@RDSUrl:3306/db?ssl=Amazon%20RDS`
 * to test locally, run `node index.js`
 * to build on API gateway, run  `swaggy-lambda build`
+* to run the functional tests:
+  * `mocha test/sample-test.js --local`
+  * `mocha test/sample-test.js`
 * Paste the test URL output by the build process to view the swagger-ui for this release.
+  * If you get errors, go to the AWS Lambda Control Panel, Monitoring Tab->View Logs in Cloudwatch to help diagnose the issue.

 ## What you get for 'free'
 * The main thing is that the tedious process of creating the API Gateway and Lambda functions is totally automated.